Is it wise to hire a credit repair company?

 You don't need to hire a company to help you fix your credit.
 Credit repair companies charge substantial fees to dispute information in your credit report on your behalf, but you can dispute inaccurate information quickly and easily for free by using Experian's online Dispute Center.
 You can also submit disputes over the phone or by mail.

 There is nothing a credit repair company can do for you that you can't do for yourself for free.
+Find out how to fix your credit yourself before contacting a third party company that will charge you a fee.

 How Can I Dispute Information on My Credit Report?